File for Divorce in Honolulu

 Unfortunately, not all marriages last a lifetime, and many do not end amicably.
 For some married couples, divorce is a necessary step towards a healthier, more harmonious life.
 However, the divorce process can be stressful for both parties, especially if there are children involved.
-At Sturdivant & Associates, LLLC, our Honolulu divorce lawyer has been guiding families through this process since 2005, and he is adept at handling the toughest divorce cases with competence and precision.
-If you have decided to file for divorce, or need to respond to divorce papers in Hawaii, you should seek the counsel of an experienced Honolulu divorce lawyer as soon as possible.
+At Sturdivant & Associates, LLLC, we have been guiding families through this process since 2005, and he is adept at handling the toughest divorce cases with competence and precision.
+If you have decided to file for divorce, or need to respond to divorce papers in Hawaii, you should seek the counsel of an experienced divorce firm as soon as possible.

 Have you been served with divorce papers?
 You should educate yourself on what this process means: